Sean Murphy Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- Alcantara (1-2) takes the mound for the Marlins in his fifth start of the season.
-He has a 5.84 ERA in 24 2/3 innings pitched, with 20 strikeouts.
+- Alcantara makes the start for the Marlins, his sixth of the season.
+He is 1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched.

-- His last appearance was in relief on Saturday when the right-hander threw 2/3 innings against the Cleveland Guardians while allowing hits.
+- In his most recent outing on Wednesday against the Atlanta Braves, the righty went 5 2/3 innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.